aaron13100/404solution/README.md

 In the settings there is a setting named "Log raw IPs" that you need to select to show the IP addresses.

+### An existing page is being redirected. ###

+No, it's not.
+Only 404s are redirected.
+Did the page exist at the time of the redirect?
+Past issues have been caused by conflicts with other plugins, or by other plugins redirecting to non-existing pages.
+Turn on debug logging on the Options page and try the existing URL.
+Then view the debug log (from the Options page) and see how the 404 was handled.

 ## Screenshots ##

 1. Admin Options Screen